 Keep this in mind as we describe the various Power of each Role.

-WARRIORS carry within them what we might call the Power of Correction.
+ARTISANS carry within them the Power of SPECIALTY.

-When this Power is Extracted, it shows up as PUNISHMENT.
+When this Power of Specialty is from a regenerative source within, it shows up as DISTINGUISHED.